Baker Bridge

 Baker Bridge, also known as Huntingdon County Bridge No. 14, is a historic reinforced concrete closed spandrel arch bridge spanning the Great Trough Creek and located at Todd Township, Huntingdon County, Pennsylvania.
+It is on Township Route 377 (Newburg Park Road).
 It was built in 1917, and measures 114 ft and has a 17 ft bridge deck.
 It has two arch spans.

 It was added to the National Register of Historic Places in 1990.